jklymak/Phy411/CourseProject.md

 title: Course Project
 ---

+## DUE DATE:

+Wed 16 Dec, 2015, 23:59  by email as a pdf or link to pdf on github.

 The project will involve analyzing temperature data from the [UVic School Weather Network](http://www.victoriaweather.ca).
 Two types of data are to be considered: